 If you’re planning a camping trip in cold areas and -like me- are not built for a cold anything, or if you just love camping: Invest in a good tent.
 Really, it’ll pay off.
 A good quality 4-seasons tent will last you forever ánd will give you the basic warmth you need.
 We are using the MSR Access 3.

 A cold floor means cold feet and a cold everything.
 We found that the coldest air is coming from down rather than from up.
 Therefore, insulating your tent with this kind of reflective thermal sheet.
 It’s light-weight, but will make a huge difference.
 You know, the kind of material that they use for emergency heat-ups.

 A good sleeping bag is EVERYTHING.
 Besides your tent, this’ll be your favorite thing in the world in Arctic temperatures.

-We’re now using this 2-person bag.
+This 2-person bag is a budget option and we don’t find it warm enough, so we are looking for alternatives.
 If you’re alone – or love the privacy of your own sleeping bag, you’ll have many more options.